Asia-Pacific Communications Directors Forecast Growth & Rising Influence

 The survey, conducted by VMAGROUP at the Asia-Pacific Communications Summit, polled around 70 communications directors.

 It found that over 80% of senior corporate communications managers foresee the influence exerted by their function steadily increasing across the region over the next two years.
 Around two-thirds of those polled, meanwhile, said that the senior corporate comms executive has a seat on the board or executive committee in their organisation.

 In addition, more than half (52%) of senior communications professionals operating in the Asia Pacific region are anticipating growth in their communications function in 2016, according to the research.

 And 69% of respondents are open to new career opportunities -— with 62% ‘considering opportunities’ and 7% ‘actively looking’, indicating a passive, yet positive, market.

-“This research reinforces what previous market analysis has already highlighted about the local communications market – the future for Asian business is optimistic, and the future of Asian communications looks set for corresponding growth,” said VMA Hong Kong head Lisa MacMillan.
+"This research reinforces what previous market analysis has already highlighted about the local communications market – the future for Asian business is optimistic, and the future of Asian communications looks set for corresponding growth," said VMAGROUP Associate Director, Lisa MacMillan.